georgevreilly/georgevreilly.github.io/content/__drafts/WordleFinder.rst

     INDEX

-This approach is promising, but not maintainable.
+This approach is promising,
+but constructing those regexes by hand is not maintainable.

 Initial Python Solution